 Overseas Fieldwork

 Social Science research is truly international in its nature and scope, crossing all borders and boundaries.
-In recognition of this, the ESRC provides NINE DTP with funds to support extended periods of fieldwork overseas, providing our Award-holders with outstanding opportunities to conduct research in the field … whether that is in Asia, the Americas, Africa, Australasia or continental Europe.
+In recognition of this, the ESRC provides NINE DTP with funds to support extended periods of fieldwork overseas, providing our award-holders with outstanding opportunities to conduct research in the field … whether that is in Asia, the Americas, Africa, Australasia, continental Europe or the Republic of Ireland.

 When can you apply for Overseas Fieldwork?